 **You will also be able to figure out by listening and using your ear over time if the chord is Major or minor, but it's all about training your ear as the more you do it the better you will get at it.
 Then the more you can figure out what the bass guitar is playing then it's basically process of elimination after that.

-For example: if you have an F Major in the verse and a G Major in the chorus of the song that would be your 4 & 5.
-Simply count up to 8 to get your key as it's MUCH easier to count UP 3 with numbers AND letters rather than count backwards to 1 (1 & 8 are octaves so they are the same note).
+For example: If you are in the key of C Major and you have an F Major in the verse and a G Major in the chorus of the song that would be your 4 & 5.
+Simply count up to 8 to get your key as it's MUCH easier to count UP 3 (from the 5) with numbers AND letters rather than count backwards to 1 (1 & 8 are octaves so they are the same note).

 **NOTE**: If you wanted to write a song in C Major what chords can you use if you wanted to stay in C Major?
 Here is the answer:

 1 2 3 4 5 6 7 8

 C Maj D min E min F Maj G Maj E min B dim* C Maj

 *The 7th is diminished (1 b3 b5) and is primarily used in jazz & classical music.